top of page

 Yes, under certain conditions an independent right of residence can be applied for in accordance with Section 31 of the Residence Act.

-What requirements do I have to fulfill to have an independent right of residence after the divorce?
+What requirements do I have to meet to obtain independent residency rights after the divorce?

-The marital partnership must have existed legally in Germany for at least three years and the spouse must have had a residence permit during this time.
+The marital partnership must have existed legally in Germany for at least three years, and the spouse must have held a residence permit during this time.

 Are there any exceptions to the three-year marriage period?

-Yes, the time can be reduced, for example if the spouse has died or if there are special hardships (Section 31 Paragraph 2 of the Residence Act).
+Yes, the period can be reduced, for example if the spouse has died or if there are particular hardships (Section 31 (2) of the Residence Act).

-What is considered “particular hardship” for a right of residence after divorce?
+What is considered “particular hardship” for the right of residence after divorce?

-A particular hardship exists if continuing the marriage is unreasonable, for example in the case of domestic violence or if the obligation to return entails significant disadvantages.
+Particular hardship exists in particular if continuing the marriage is unreasonable, for example in the case of domestic violence or if the obligation to return entails significant disadvantages.

-Can I get a settlement permit after the divorce?
+Can I get a permanent residence permit after the divorce?

-Yes, if the livelihood is secured through one's own resources or maintenance payments and certain other requirements are met.
+Yes, if your livelihood is secured through your own resources or maintenance payments and certain other requirements are met.